Eden-Shaim/Dublin-stream-app/README.md

 ## Requirements

-### Twitter data
-For running create_tweeter_data.py which creates the events_tweet file please install snscrape using: pip3 install snscrape
+For running the files on a private environment please install needed packages using: pip install -r requirement.txt.

 ## Instructions
 To create the twitter data please run the script create_tweeter_data.py